What is an Organisation Chart, what types exist and what are the advantages and disadvantages?

 - customers can not be collected in a box like any department,

 - customers belong to the environment of the organisation.

 The organisation chart is therefore not the appropriate tool to express customer focus.

 An impulse to discuss:

-Organisation chart equals hierarchy.
-Hierarchy does not equal organisation chart.
+Organisation plan equals hierarchy.
+Hierarchy does not equal organisation plan.